atomicals-community/atomicals-guide/reference-and-tools/specification.md

 # Specification

-{% hint style="success" %}
 The heart of Atomicals Protocol is a **few simple rules** to follow for mint, transfer, update, delete and extract operations.
 After getting acquainted with the theory, jump to [minting your first Atomical Digital Object](javascript-library-cli.md) in a few minutes
-{% endhint %}

 ## ⚠️Warning: The specification is defined in code.
 Review the commands in the [atomicals-js CLI](https://github.com/atomicals/atomicals-js/tree/master/lib/commands) to see how they function accurately.